Chapter 38. Viewing Job Runs - Execution History

 |Exception||If the job failed, this field contains error stack trace.|

 A list of input parameters passed to the job.
 A job file can't be cached, since the parameters are applied during loading from the job file.
 The job file isn't cached, by default.
+Note: you can display whitespace characters in parameters' values by checking the Show white space characters option.

 A list of dictionary elements passed to the job.
 A dictionary is used independently of job file caching.